MarteXcoin-documentation/Documentation/wallets/android/getting-started.rst

 .. image:: img/android-send4.png
     :width: 160 px

-*Sending MarteX and viewing your transactions and balance in Dash Wallet for Android*
+*Sending MarteX and viewing your transactions and balance in MarteX Wallet for Android*